Does this sound familiar?

 In Christine’s current work as an environmental educator, she teaches workshops, leads nature sketching retreats, and offers online classes.

 She has an insatiable drive to travel and observe wildlife in their native habitats.
-She’s been blessed to observe calving glaciers and breaching whales in Alaska, courting alligators in Florida, 5 million bats in Texas, rattlesnakes and scorpions in Arizona and howler monkeys in Honduras.
-In the past three years, her travels have taken her all over the Western Hemisphere co-leading international nature tours with Paradise Birding.
+She’s been blessed to observe calving glaciers and breaching whales in Alaska, courting alligators in Florida, 5 million bats in Texas, rattlesnakes, and scorpions in Arizona and howler monkeys in Honduras.
+Since 2012, her travels have taken her all over the Western Hemisphere co-leading international nature tours with Paradise Birding.

 When not traveling or teaching, Christine can be found in her art studio, creating illustrations for her own projects and for clients as part of her work as a scientific illustrator.
 Learn more about these services and view praise for her work from clients.